-5 Fabulous Places to Stay in Tangier and Where To Visit - The Gloss Magazine
+5 Stunning Places To Stay In Tangier And Where To Visit - The Gloss Magazine

 VILLA MABROUKA

-5 Fabulous Places to Stay in Tangier and Where To Visit
+5 Stunning Places To Stay In Tangier And Where To Visit

-It’s no wonder socialites and aesthetes have been drawn to Tangier’s white-washed elegance – there is much to savour there including its historic palaces, colonial villas, buzzy medina and impressive history.
-It’s been held by the Phoenicians, Portuguese, Middle Eastern caliphates, Spanish, British, and French before becoming the Moroccan sultanate’s diplomatic centre in the late 19th century.
+It’s no wonder that socialites and aesthetes have been drawn to Tangier’s white-washed elegance – there’s much to savour there including its historic palaces, colonial villas, buzzy medina and impressive history.
+It’s been held by the Phoenicians, Portuguese, Middle Eastern caliphates, Spanish, British and French before becoming the Moroccan sultanate’s diplomatic centre in the late 19th century.

 Its inhabitants – the Tanjawi or Tangerines – often speak a trio of languages: Darija (Moroccan Arabic), French and Spanish.
 Indeed, on a fine day visitors can see Spain across the Strait of Gibraltar; there are seven ferry routes for one-day trips to Tarifa.

-In the last decade, King Mohammad VI has transformed Tangier with numerous renovation projects, including a high-speed rail link to Casablanca, a new marina and a quieter medina and souk (good buys include slippers, rugs and pottery).
+In the last decade, King Mohammad VI has transformed Tangier with numerous renovation projects, including a high-speed rail link to Casablanca, a marina, and a quieter medina and souk (good buys include slippers, rugs and pottery).

-Before you travel, peruse Milanese designer Nicolò Castellini-Baldissera’s book Inside Tangier: Houses & Gardens, Vendome Press, which catalogues the colourful homes of the city’s creatives.
-These are filled with interesting objets sourced in the city’s boutiques.
-If visiting, shop at Las Chicas concept store for jewellery, slippers and fashion collections.
-Pick up kaftans and brocade dresses from fashion designer Kenza Bennani in his New Tangier store and for Ikat jackets and hand-painted denim, the Kasbah Collective is a must visit.
+Before you travel, peruse Milanese designer Nicolò Castellini-Baldissera’s book Inside Tangier: Houses & Gardens, which catalogues the colourful homes of the city’s creatives filled with interesting objets.
+If visiting, shop at Las Chicas concept store for jewellery and fashion collections.
+Pick up kaftans and brocade dresses from fashion designer Kenza Bennani in his New Tangier store.
+For Ikat jackets and hand-painted denim, the Kasbah Collective is a must visit.

 Villa Mabrouka

-The former home of designer Yves Saint Laurent and his partner Pierre Bergé, now a chic hotel owned by designer and hotelier Jasper Conran, has arguably been responsible for the renewed interest in Tangier as a destination.
-Conran renovated the villa but took cues from Saint Laurent’s original intention that it reflected the beauty and elegance of his childhood home in the 1940s.
+The former home of designer YSL and his partner, now a chic hotel owned by designer and hotelier Jasper Conran, has arguably been responsible for the renewed interest in Tangier as a destination.
+Conran renovated the villa, but took cues from Saint Laurent’s original intention that it reflected the beauty and elegance of his childhood home in the 1940s.
 Conran explains: “It is glamorous in its purity and simplicity.
 Comfortable and handsome, imbued with a European style compared to the ancient Moroccan mood of my Marrakech hotel and its history as a riad.”
 Villa Mabrouka (which means “blessed” in Arabic) has twelve immaculate room and suites, overseen by a staff of 88 (to 24 guests at full capacity!).
-Should you wish to leave the Villa, it’s a short stroll to the new Museum of Contemporary Art. www.villamabrouka.com
+Should you wish to leave the Villa, it’s a short stroll to the Museum of Contemporary Art. @villamabrouka

 La Maison de Tanger